Vantiq/vantiq-extension-sources/objectRecognitionSource/README.md

 The accuracy and precision with which you determine and specify these points completely determines the accuracy of the coordinate space translation.

+(**Note** that the coordinate mapping assumes a 2-D space.
+This is sufficient for image recognition applications, but not necessarily for large-scale mapping.)

 As noted, coordinate spaces are determined by four non-collinear points, that is four points that form a quadrilateral.
 If the points are collinear, the translation will be often be incorrect.